-Subsequent to quarter end, the Company announced entering into an agreement to sell the Rosario property for \$250,000, one million shares of Silvermex Resources, and the assumption of all future property payments.
-Additional consideration \$3 million and 1 million shares is to be paid in installments upon production or within 24 months.
+During the quarter, the Company announced entering into an agreement to sell the Rosario property for \$250,000, one million shares of Silvermex Resources, and the assumption of all future property payments.
+Additional consideration \$2.5 million and 1 million shares is to be paid in installments upon production or within 24 months.
+Subsequent to quarter end final documentation and the finalization of due diligence were still in progress.